 - Frozen coil

-A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.